 On their website, they indicate that all of their Italian ices are nut free, but I contacted them (July, 2019) to inquire further, since the “nut free” labeling sometimes simply means the product doesn’t have nuts in it, and I wanted to verify that their manufacturing processes were also nut free.
 And, they are!
 Here’s what they told me: “Our manufacturing plant and facility are peanut and nut free.
 Our ingredient sources are also peanut and nut free.”

 Nut Free Frozen Treats List

 Not true ice cream per se, but these cups of little, flavor-packed bits are a delicious, nut-free frozen treat option that’s popular with kids.
-They’re not produced in a dedicated facility, but are made in a separate room and on a dedicated line.
+They’re not produced in a dedicated facility.
+However, they are made in a separate room and on a dedicated line.
 Available in over 1,000 retailers nationwide.
 (FAQ)

 Their frozen bites are a great allergy-friendly option for a cool treat.
 They’re plant-based frozen dessert bites that are vegan, and … They come in 6 different flavors: mint chocolate, salted caramel vanilla, raspberry chocolate, cocoa vanilla, cafe latte, and key lime pie.
 All of their products are free from the Top 8 allergens and made in a facility that’s free from the Top 8 allergens.

 Did I miss any?
 Please let me know if you’ve found a 100% nut-free frozen treat that’s made in a dedicated, nut-free facility and I’ll add it to the list!

 If you’re a parent of a child with any type of food allergy, or if you’re simply an allergy-aware parent looking for safe, non-food holiday and birthday treats to bring to school, then Oriental Trading Company is your friend.
 They have all sorts of fun party favors, and holiday-themed toys and gifts.